-- ACCULINNA-2 is in-flight fragment separator which belongs to the third generation of the DRIBs facilities.
+- ACCULINNA-2, in-flight fragment separator belongs to the third generation of the DRIBs facilities.
 It is to be installed on a primary beam line of the upgraded cyclotron U400M and will be more powerful instrument for production of secondary 6-60 A•MeV RIBs.
 The new separator is the first stage facility in the process of production of high quality beams of radioactive nuclei with energy of 10-100 keV suitable for applied works in solid-state physics and for injection into an ion trap for mass-spectrometry and/or charge radii measurements.
 Practical realization of the new DRIBs-3 ISOL facility, i.e., injection of the low energy (10-30 keV) RIBs into the upgraded variable energy cyclotron U400R for the further acceleration up to 5-20 A•MeV is the main goal.

 Layout of the new fragment separator ACCULINNA-2 in the U-400M cyclotron hall.